bcit-ci/CodeIgniter/user_guide_src/source/libraries/config.rst

 	.. php:method:: load([$file = ''[, $use_sections = FALSE[, $fail_gracefully = FALSE]]])

 		:param	string	$file: Configuration file name
-		:param	bool	$use_sections: Whether config values shoud be loaded into their own section (index of the main config array)
+		:param	bool	$use_sections: Whether config values should be loaded into their own section (index of the main config array)
 		:param	bool	$fail_gracefully: Whether to return FALSE or to display an error message
 		:returns:	TRUE on success, FALSE on failure
 		:rtype:	bool